maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ## Same model, better data

 We can now build a second classifier.
-However, we still have a quite limited number of data points, and a unbalanced dataset.
-Can oversampling help ?
+However, we still have a quite limited number of data points and an imbalanced dataset.
+Can oversampling help?

 We will use the Synthetic Minority Over-sampling Technique (SMOTE).
-SMOTE is implemente in the package `imblearn` for Python.
+SMOTE is implemented in the package `imblearn` for Python.

 ```python
 from imblearn.over_sampling import SMOTE